cahz/orca/README.md

 The official RISC-V toolchain is under active development, and is subject to breaking changes from time to time.
 Because of that we have included a linked a specific version of the toolchain to this repository.
 If you use a different version of the toolchain, you may have mixed results.

-Follow the instructions provided in tools/riscv-toolchain to build the supported toolchain.
+To build the toolchain, set `RISCV_INSTALL` to be the destination directory for the toolchain, then run `GIT_TOP/tools/riscv-toolchain/build-toolchain.sh`.

 Sample Systems